Marie Curie: World War I

-In 1915, Curie produced hollow needles containing "radium emanation", a colourless, radioactive gas given off by radium, later identified as radon, to be used for sterilizing infected tissue.
+In 1915, Curie produced hollow needles containing "radium emanation", a colourless, radioactive gas given off by radium, later identified as radon, to be used for sterilising infected tissue.
 She provided the radium from her own one-gram supply.
 It is estimated that over a million wounded soldiers were treated with her X-ray units.
 Busy with this work, she carried out very little scientific research during that period.
 In spite of all her humanitarian contributions to the French war effort, Curie never received any formal recognition of it from the French government.

 Also, promptly after the war started, she attempted to donate her gold Nobel Prize medals to the war effort but the French National Bank refused to accept them.
 She did buy war bonds, using her Nobel Prize money.
+She said:

-She said:She was also an active member in committees of Polonia in France dedicated to the Polish cause.
-After the war, she summarized her wartime experiences in a book, Radiology in War (1919).
+She was also an active member in committees of Poles in France dedicated to the Polish cause.
+After the war, she summarised her wartime experiences in a book, Radiology in War (1919).